Hypocrisy Is So Painful

 In August 2020, I got dismissed because I’d been muddling through my duty without doing any real work.
 Afterward, I felt terrible and was filled with regret, and wanted to repent and do my duty well in the future.

 Later on, I was assigned to make videos together with a few other sisters.
 One day I got chatting with Sister Yang Fan about some reflections and understandings I’d come to after being dismissed.
 She was deeply affected by what I had to say and from then on, I noticed her attitude toward me had changed.
 When I spoke about my experiences in gatherings, she listened really intently and kept nodding along, and she’d usually agree with my opinions.
 She also seemed more caring toward me on a day-to-day basis.
 I thought to myself: “She seems to look up to me.
 I’ve talked about what I’ve learned and expressed sincere repentance, so I should put that into practice.
 What would she think if she didn’t see any change in me?
 Would she think I was all talk and that I didn’t practice the truth?
 Would her good image of me disappear?”
 At this thought I was kind of anxious and worried, and I no longer wanted to simply perform my duty well.
 Sometimes I would be sitting making videos for a long time, and my back would get sore.
 I’d want to relax a little, but I was afraid my sisters would think I was slacking off.
 I thought to myself: “I’ve said I would do my duty well and no longer slack off, I must let them see me put my words into action.”
-So I wouldn’t dare to take breaks when I was tired, afraid they would think I was heeding my carnal needs and that I wasn’t taking responsibility for my duty.
+So I wouldn’t dare to take breaks when I was tired, afraid they would think I was heeding my fleshly needs and that I wasn’t having any burden in my duty.
 I didn’t dare go to bed early when I was sleepy.
 Even if I’d finished my work, I’d force myself to keep going and wouldn’t switch off my computer until 11:30 or 12 at night.
-Sometimes I was up all night and could hardly get up in the morning, but I’d see my sisters getting up early, and I’d not dare to sleep in, afraid of giving them a bad impression of me.
+Sometimes I stayed up late and could hardly get up in the morning, but I’d see my sisters getting up early, and I’d not dare to sleep in, afraid of giving them a bad impression of me.
 Once, I saw Yang Fan had a couple videos to work on, but I didn’t plan to help her because they were difficult, and I didn’t want to bother with that.
-But I didn’t have any projects of my own, so if I didn’t offer to help, she would surely think I was all talk, and just spouted words and doctrines without pursuing the truth.
+But then I thought that I didn’t have any projects of my own, so if I didn’t offer to help, she would surely think I was all talk, and just spouted words and doctrines without pursuing the truth.
 So I went to help Yang Fan with the videos.

 At that time, although I seemed to be throwing myself into my duty, I knew in my heart that it was all to protect my image and status.
 I felt very unsettled by this and wanted to open up to my sisters about my state, but I was afraid they’d know that I’d had ulterior motives the whole time, and they’d think I hadn’t really repented and that I didn’t practice the truth.
 They’d probably see me as a deceitful hypocrite and even discount everything I said I’d learned after my dismissal.
 These thoughts made me reluctant to open up to everyone.
-In gatherings I just talked about corruptions that everyone often revealed, as well as some positive experiences and knowledge, while keeping my thoughts hidden deep inside me.
-Since I was only fellowshiping about positive experiences, my sisters looked up to me even more, and in one gathering Yang Fan praised me for being able to practice the truth and fellowship the truth so clearly.
+In gatherings I just talked about corruptions that everyone often revealed, as well as some positive experiential knowledge, while keeping my thoughts hidden deep inside me.
+Since I was only fellowshipping about positive experiences, my sisters looked up to me even more, and in one gathering Yang Fan praised me for being able to practice the truth and fellowship the truth so clearly.
 I heard later on that a couple of other sisters said that I pursued the truth, that I opened up frankly about my corruption, and that I was quite actively engaged in my duty.
 I felt kind of pleased, but even more so, I felt a sense of shame and unease, because I knew that what they were saying was not even close to reality.
 I wasn’t frank at all, I had never opened up about the corruption within me and there were other motives behind the enthusiasm I had for my duty.
 I thought to myself: “This is terrible.
 Everyone has been misled by my facade—what should I do?”
 I felt really guilty and wanted to open up to my sisters, to stop fooling them, but if I did, they would know those thoughts and motives of mine, and they’d think I was a deceitful person.
 My good image would vanish and no one would look up to me.
 When I thought about this, I lost the nerve to open up to the others.

 Later, I read a passage of God’s words: “Do you know what a Pharisee actually is?
 Are there any Pharisees around you?
 Why are these people called ‘Pharisees’?
 How are Pharisees described?
 They are people who are hypocritical, completely fake, and put on an act in everything they do.
 What act do they put on?
 They pretend to be good, kind, and positive.
 Is this what they are actually like?
 Absolutely not.
 Given that they are hypocrites, everything that is manifested and revealed in them is false; it is all pretense—it is not their true face.
 Where is their true face hidden?
 It is hidden deep within their hearts, never to be seen by others.
 Everything on the outside is an act, it is all fake, but they can only fool people; they cannot fool God.
 If people do not pursue the truth, if they do not practice and experience God’s words, then they cannot truly understand the truth, and so no matter how nice-sounding their words are, these words are not the truth reality, but words and doctrines.
 Some people only focus on parroting words and doctrines, they ape whoever preaches the highest sermons, with the result that in just a few years their recital of words and doctrines grows ever more advanced, and they are admired and venerated by many people, after which they start to camouflage themselves, and pay great attention to what they say and do, showing themselves to be especially pious and spiritual.
 They use these so-called spiritual theories to camouflage themselves.
 This is all they talk about wherever they go, specious things that fit with people’s notions, but which lack any of the truth reality.
 And through preaching these things—things that are in line with people’s notions and tastes—they mislead many people.
 To others, such people seem very devout and humble, but it is actually fake; they seem tolerant, forbearing, and loving, but it is actually a pretense; they say they love God, but it is actually an act.
 Others think such people holy, but it is actually fake.
 Where can a person who is truly holy be found?
 Human holiness is all fake.
 It is all an act, a pretense.
 On the outside, they appear loyal to God, but they are actually just performing for others to see.
 When no one is looking, they are not the slightest bit loyal, and everything they do is perfunctory.
 Superficially, they expend themselves for God and have given up their families and careers.
 But what are they doing in secret?
 They are conducting their own enterprise and running their own operation in the church, profiting from the church and stealing offerings secretly under the guise of working for God….
-These people are the modern hypocritical Pharisees” (The Word, Vol. 3.
+These people are the modern hypocritical Pharisees(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Six Indicators of Life Growth).
 As I pondered on the word of God, I thought of how the Pharisees appeared so devout, humble, and loving.
 They were always standing in the street praying and explaining the scripture in synagogues, but they weren’t truly following God’s words.
 They acted virtuous on the outside to camouflage and disguise themselves.
 They used some methods and tricks to deceive people and give them a false impression, so that they’d be worshiped and admired.
-Was I not just as hypocritical as those Pharisees?
+Comparing my own behaviors, was I not just as hypocritical as those Pharisees?
 To make my sisters think I had truly repented, that I wasn’t just all talk, and to safeguard my good image, I always had put on an act to hide and disguise my true self.
 I didn’t dare rest when I was exhausted by my duty or sleep when I got tired at night, and I’d force myself out of bed without having had enough rest.
 I clearly didn’t want to help Yang Fan with the videos, but I wanted her to think highly of me, so I reluctantly lent her my assistance.
-Yet in reality, I wasn’t taking sincere responsibility for this duty.
+Yet in reality, I had no genuine burden for this duty.
 On the outside I pretended to be active and to take initiative, and even though I clearly knew that I had the wrong intentions in my duty, that I was cheating the others, and that I should open up to them, I hid all those despicable motives and didn’t tell anyone about them in order to protect my image.
 This led to my sisters kind of admiring me.
 Was this not deceptive and misleading of me?
 I was truly deceitful and I was on the same path as the hypocritical Pharisees.
 I was putting on an act all the time.
 Not only was living like that exhausting, it made me feel guilty, and it disgusted and revolted God.
 After realizing what a serious problem it was, I mustered up the courage in a gathering to open up with my sisters about what the motives behind my actions had been during that period and how my hypocrisy had manifested.
 I felt such a sense of relief after that, and my state changed for the better.
 But I also felt like it would be really hard for me to correct the intentions I harbored behind my duty, so I came before God in prayer, asking Him to guide me to resolve this problem and to do my duty with a pure and honest heart.

 Then one day, I read some of God’s words: “God does not perfect those who are deceitful.
 If your heart is not honest—if you are not an honest person—then you will not be gained by God.
-Likewise, you will not gain the truth, and will also be incapable of gaining God” (The Word, Vol. 3.
+Likewise, you will not gain the truth, and will also be incapable of gaining God(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Six Indicators of Life Growth).
 Reading this was really painful.
 I was so deceitful, my mind was full of devious thoughts, not on how to practice the truth and perform my duty properly, but rather how to gain admiration, and how to make a good impression on others.
 I was even endlessly worrying about and calculating when to sleep.
 God likes simple and honest people, and only honest people can gain His approval and are worthy of His salvation.
 But my motive was always deceitful.
 No matter how well I covered it up, or even if I could gain everyone’s admiration and adoration, I wouldn’t be saved by God.
 In the end I’d be detested and damned by God like those hypocritical Pharisees.
 When I thought this, I was so disappointed in myself.
 Over all those years of faith, I hadn’t entered into the truth reality as basic as honesty, and I was just as deceitful as ever.
 I saw that I really was far from what God required.

 I also read another passage of God’s words: “In all matters, you should lay everything bare to God and you should be candid—this is the only condition and state that should be maintained before God.
 Even when you do not open up, you are open before God.
 From God’s perspective, He knows the facts, whether you open up about it or not.
 Are you not very foolish if you cannot see through to that?
 So how can you be a smart person?
 By opening yourself up to God.
-You know that God scrutinizes and knows everything, so don’t think yourself clever, and think that He might not know; since it is certain that God secretly observes people’s hearts, smart people should be a little more candid, a little purer, and be honest—that is the wise thing to do” (The Word, Vol. 4.
+You know that God scrutinizes and knows everything, so don’t think yourself clever, and think that He might not know; since it is certain that God secretly observes people’s hearts, smart people should be a little more candid, a little purer, and be honest—that is the wise thing to do(The Word, Vol. 4.
 Exposing Antichrists.
 Item Eight: They Would Have Others Submit Only to Them, Not the Truth or God (Part Two)).
 That’s right.
 God sees into our hearts and minds, so He knows my motives and exactly what sort of person I am.
 No matter how I hid my corruption from everyone, God would know about it all.
 I believed in God but I couldn’t accept His scrutiny.
 To gain the admiration and praise of others I had pretended to be someone who pursued the truth and had truly repented.
-I had tormented myself to the point of exhaustion, it was so foolish and pathetic!
-In reality, as long as we aren’t slacking off or indulging the flesh, needing rest when we’re tired or sleepy is normal, but I’d even denied these laws of human work and rest.
+I had tormented myself to the point of exhaustion, I was so foolish and pathetic!
+In reality, as long as we aren’t being slippery or indulging the flesh, needing rest when we’re tired or sleepy is normal, but I’d even denied these laws of human work and rest.
 Everything I did was just to get people to look up to me.
 Living like this was so exhausting.
 God says wise people need to learn to be openhearted, to accept God’s scrutiny and to be simple and honest.
 Only by living like this can you free yourself.
 Knowing this, I didn’t want to pretend anymore.
 Afterward, I would take a break when I was tired from my duty, and at night, I would go to bed after work when I was sleepy.
 I would open up and fellowship about my real state in gatherings, and proactively fulfill my responsibilities in my duty.
 When things were tough, I’d tell myself it was my duty and that I wasn’t doing it for anybody else to see.
 Whenever I had the urge to put on an act, I’d think of these words from God: “Those who are capable of putting the truth into practice can accept God’s scrutiny in the things they do.
-When you accept God’s scrutiny, your heart will be set straight” (The Word, Vol. 3.
+When you accept God’s scrutiny, your heart will be set straight(The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Freedom and Liberation Can Be Gained Only by Casting Off One’s Corrupt Disposition).
 These words of God would help me be more pure and ready to accept God’s scrutiny.

 A while later, I was teaching Yang Fan a new skill.
 At first I was able to be patient with her, but when I saw she was a slow learner and made lots of mistakes, I started to get annoyed and to disdain and look down on her.
 I feared she would say I wasn’t loving, so I reined in my temper and kept on teaching.
 I knew my temper was flaring up, but I didn’t open up much about my true feelings in gatherings, because I worried if I said something then my sisters would think I was lacking in love and patience, and that would ruin my image.
 Plus, when I saw my sisters showing corruption or being negative and weak, I felt some disdain for them and didn’t want to acknowledge them, even though I pretended to be caring and understanding.
 I’d never planned to share all that out of fear they’d say I was lacking in compassion and hard to get along with.